 Addendum with Sam Hogan

 36:48 Sam: Thank you for having me Emily.
 Yes.
-I’m Sam Hogan and I work with prime lending.
+I’m Sam Hogan and I work with Prime Lending (Note: Sam now works at Movement Mortgage).
 We’re a national lender.
 My NMLS ID is 1 4 9 1 7 8 6.

 Sam Hogan’s Contact Info